MichaelMyrick.org

 After I left the Honda store, I floated around a bit making a few dollars here and there.
 I even sold homemade “potato guns” to my old racing buddies.
 I was quite the screw-up.
 Eventually, I got a few more small engine mechanic certifications, learned to read blueprints, plans, and construct beautiful solid red oak cabinets thanks to working in a small cabinet shop, and even sold swings made from old race tires.
 Basically, anything to make a buck.
 My mind always came back to racing though.
 That is where I thought I belonged – “On The Hill”.

-Immediately after my sister Michelle’s death, I talked with Rick Hendrick about coming back to work at a real job and getting my life together.
+Immediately after my sister Michelle’s death, I talked with Rick and Papa Joe Hendrick about coming back to work at a real job and getting my life together.
 Michelle’s death shook me, and I was not about to die and leave behind a mess like she did.
 I needed to get focused.
 I needed a real job.

-Less than a month after her passing, Rick graciously took me back as an employee at Hendrick Motorsports.
+Less than a month after her passing, Papa Joe and Rick graciously took me back as an employee at Hendrick Motorsports.
 I started out as a tour guide for sponsors, then had an opportunity to work in the engine shop for legendary engine builder Randy Dorton as a tear-down/cleanup tech.
 I did that for a very short time, but cannot overstate how much I disliked it.
 I was still very much a laid-back screw-up, now working in a very controlled and precise world.
 I wanted a “real job” to turn my life in a positive direction, but I wasn’t ready to be this controlled and precise yet.
 The situation created anxiety for me, and that anxiety hit a peak.
 I also knew day-drinking was no longer an option as it had been to combat my job at the Honda dealership.
 That didn’t work there, and it certainly wouldn’t work here.
 I quickly embellished about being allergic to the cleaning solution to escape this situation.
 Did it burn my nose and cause my face to feel flush?
 Sure.
 Could I have toughed it out?
 Most definitely.
 I am not at all proud of that, but I lied to make it seem worse than it was.
 At my core I am an honest man.
 I don’t like to tell lies, and it is something I rarely do, yet, here I was – lying away.
 I felt I needed to get out of there and on to something, anything else.
 I have found my past lies haunt me, and that particular lie still haunts me to this day.
 I am convinced Randy knew I lied, as did several other people I was close to and grew up around.
 I know that single lie changed many people’s perception of me.
 I’ll never live that down or forget it.
 Ever.
 I know God has forgiven me, but I’ve sure had a hard time getting over it, especially as I can no longer sit down with Randy and discuss it or apologize.

 I was technically out of a job, but it was right then Papa Joe stepped in and took me back to work in Showcars.
 Joe was well-known for his forgiving nature and giving second chances.
 Here I was, a liar, still pretty worthless, working harder to get out of work than actually working, and getting a second chance when I truly didn’t deserve one.
 I was selfish, destructive, arrogant, and without much merit, yet he forgave me and overlooked all that.
 Papa Joe Hendrick showed me the same Christlike love and forgiveness he gave freely to everyone.
 Joe Hendrick was a fine example of the love of Jesus Christ.
+I gladly accepted his offer.

 The one unknown for me at this point was going back to work with the one employee that I’d left to escape the first time – Danny Pledger.
 More on that later.